raspberrypilearning/software-guide/quickstart.md

-# Raspberry Pi Quick Start Guide
+# Raspberry Pi Software Guide

 So you've got a Raspberry Pi, and you've made sure you have all the [physical equipment]() you need.
 Now what?
 It's time to get yourself an Operating System and boot up your Raspberry Pi